 front to rear relative to the side marker hole.

 Also note the up/down dimension to allow the correct amount of material into the trunk jamb; also the correct positioning of any R/T or Bee graphics as it applies.

-4. Peel off the backing material and apply Windex to both the stripe & car one section at a time.
+4. Peel off the backing material and apply the stripe application solution to both the stripe & car one section at a time.
 Be careful not to touch the backing or get any dirt on it.
-You can start a corner, wet it with Windex so your fingers don't stick to the adhesive.
+You can start a corner, wet it with solution so your fingers don't stick to the adhesive.
 Also be sure your hands are clean!

 5. Carefully position the stripe sections.
 I like to place all 3 pieces before pulling the carrier sheet.
 This gives you the option of repositioning for alignment if neccesary.

 6. Squeegee the stripe thoroughly with the carrier sheet in place.
 Once the carrier sheet is pulled, squeegeeing can scratch the vinyl.

 7. Allow plenty of time before pulling the carrier sheet.
 Too soon and you risk pulling up the stripe and trapping air under it.

 8. Once you've pulled all the carrier sheets, rewet the edges where the stripe bends into the jamb or around the deck lid.
 Use a heat gun to warm the flap slightly as you work it down.
 It will take a little time to dry the solution, but it prevents causing a wrinkle from it sticking too soon as you fold it over.

 9. Most important!... only use the heat gun for the edges mentioned in step 8... any remaining bubbles are trapped solution and will come out on their own.
 It can take anything from a couple days to a couple months depending on how much sun it sees, humidity, temperature, etc. DON'T PANIC!!!
 Be patient and don't mess with it!